DanielYWoo/fast-object-pool/README.md

 How fast it is
 --------------
 The source contains a benchmark test, you can run it on your own machine.
-On my 2010-mid iMac, it's at least 50 times faster than commons-pool.
+On my 2010-mid iMac, it's at least 50 times faster than commons-pool 1.x.
 As threads increase, commons-pool throughput drops quickly but FOP remains very good performance.
-The figure belows shows that Commons-Pool is much slower than FOP, and when the worker threads goes up to 100, Commons-Pool throughput drops dramatically.
+The figure belows shows that Commons-Pool 1.x is much slower than FOP, and when the worker threads goes up to 100, Commons-Pool throughput drops dramatically.
 ![](docs/benchmark.png?raw=true)

+I believe Commons-Pool 2.x will be much faster since they rewriten everything.

 Who is using it
 ---------------